System-Verification-Lab/mtbdd-benchmarks/README_artifact.md

 # QEST+FORMATS 2025 artifact

-This directory contains the artifact corresponding to the paper "...", submitted to QEST+FORMATS 2025.
+This directory contains the artifact corresponding to the paper "Numerical stability of quantitative system analysis using decision diagrams", submitted to QEST+FORMATS 2025.
 The following is included:
 * Usage instructions (this document).
 * The DD package Q-Sylvan, in `tools/q-sylvan/` (also available online at https://github.com/System-Verification-Lab/Q-Sylvan).
 * Quantum circuits in the OpenQASM format used for benchmarks, in `qasm/`.